SSO in Sentry is handled in one of two ways:

 - GitHub is bundled with Sentry.
 Follow the GitHub integration guide and then install your GitHub app to your organization.

 Sentry >= 9.1

 Google Auth is bundled with Sentry.
-Add the following lines to
+Set the following values in your

-At this time the API is considered unstable and subject to change.
-Things likely won’t change a lot, but there’s a few areas that need cleaned up.
+At this time, the API is considered unstable and subject to change.
+There won’t be many changes, but a few areas need some cleanup.

 With that in mind, if you wish to build your own, take a look at the base